K7king/diego-dev-notes/README.md

 #### Communicating Fullness

-When a Task cannot be allocated the Auctioneer CAS the Task from the `PENDING` state to the `COMPLETED` state, marking it as `Failed` and including a `FailureReason` that explains that the cluster has no capacity for the task.
+When a Task cannot be allocated the Auctioneer updates the Task from the `PENDING` state to the `COMPLETED` state, marking it as `Failed` and including a `FailureReason` that explains that the cluster has no capacity for the task.
 It is up to the consumer to retry the Task.

 ### Resolving Completed Tasks

 When a Task is `COMPLETED` it is up-to the consumer to delete the Task (though the BBS will clean up Tasks that have been `COMPLETED` for a lengthy period of time).
 Consumers can either poll Tasks to see them enter the `COMPLETED` state or can register a `CompletionCallback` to be told the Task has been completed:

 - When polling:
 	+ consumers instruct the BBS to delete the Task.
-This CAS `COMPLETED => RESOLVING` then CAD `RESOLVING`.
+This updates `COMPLETED => RESOLVING` then deletes `RESOLVING`.
 - When handling the `CompletionCallback`
-	+ the BBS CASes `COMPLETED => RESOLVING` to indicate that it is handling resolving the Task.
+	+ the BBS updates `COMPLETED => RESOLVING` to indicate that it is handling resolving the Task.
 This is necessary to ensure that no two BBSes attempt to call the `CompletionCallback`.
-	+ when the `CompletionCallback` returns, the BBS CADs the Task.
+	+ when the `CompletionCallback` returns, the BBS deletes the Task.

 It is an error to attempt to delete a Task that is *not* in the `COMPLETED` state.